Potentially dozens of Democrats expected to call on Biden to step aside after NATO conference

 Congressional leaders aren't expected to publicly speak out themselves or to attempt a forced replacement of Mr. Biden, aiming to avoid a public break with the president out of respect.
 But there is also a recognition, as two sources put it, that public calls from leadership would trigger stubborn opposition from the president.

 It's not clear that any number of defections from Democrats will change the president's mind.
-So far, 13 House Democrats and one Senate Democrat have publicly called on Mr. Biden to end his reelection bid.
+So far, more than a dozen House Democrats and one Senate Democrat have publicly called on Mr. Biden to end his reelection bid.

 One of the few things that could pierce the insular Biden team and persuade Mr. Biden to reconsider his run is the argument that his legacy could include tarnishing the Democratic Party and its electoral prospects, one of the sources indicated.
 Multiple sources indicated that the only two people who could effectively deliver that message to him would be his sister, Valerie, or wife, first lady Jill Biden.